 ├── _inbox/ # Temporary landing zone for external downloads

-├── .agent/ # Governed library copies (Auto-synced)
+├── .agents/ # Governed library copies (Auto-synced)

 │ ├── rules/ # Active agent rules (.md)